dlang-community/D-YAML/doc/html/_sources/tutorials/getting_started.txt

 Getting started
 ===============

 Welcome to D:YAML!
-D:YAML is a `YAML <http://en.wikipedia.org/wiki/YAML>`_ parser
+D:YAML is a `YAML <http://en.wikipedia.org/wiki/YAML>`_
-library for the `D programming language <http://d-p-l.org>`_.
+parser library for the
+`D programming language <http://d-programming-language.org>`_.
 This tutorial will explain how to set D:YAML up and use it in your projects.

 This is meant to be the **simplest possible** introduction to D:YAML.
-Some of the information present might already be known to you.
+Some of this information might already be known to you.
 Only basic usage is covered.
-More advanced usage is described in other tutorials.

 ----------